The "Calorie is a Calorie" tautology is wrong!

 2. The "Calorie is a Calorie" tautology is wrong!

-Processed foods are making us gain weight much faster than the same equal calories of natural foods.
-To lose weight, one must eat natural food!
+Not all calories are equal.
+Processed foods cause us to gain weight much faster than the same calories in natural foods.

 Processed foods vs. Natural foods.